ddev/ddev/docs/users/developer-tools.md

 * sqlite3

 These tools can be accessed for single commands using [`ddev exec <command>`](cli-usage.md#executing-commands-in-containers) or [`ddev ssh`](cli-usage.md#ssh-into-containers) for an interactive bash or sh session.

+You can also add tools that are not provided by default using [`webimage_extra_packages` or a custom Dockerfile](extend/customizing-images.md).

 ### DDEV and Composer